 Applications should normally address one or more of the agreed CCI Goals and Themes.
 The CCI Fund aims to facilitate innovative and necessary collaborations between CCI members, with particular emphasis on enabling successful partnerships between University of Cambridge Departments and Cambridge area based conservation organisations.

-The CCI Fund has been established thanks to the generous support of the Arcadia fund, which recognises the vital need for collaborative approaches to investigating global conservation problems and creating sustainable solutions.
+The CCI Fund has been established thanks to the generous support of Arcadia, a charitable fund of Lisbet Rausing and Peter Baldwin, which recognises the vital need for collaborative approaches to investigating global conservation problems and creating sustainable solutions.
 The CCI Fund is administered by the office of the Executive Director of CCI with grants being awarded by a Selection Panel.

 The Fund complements other CCI programmes, including the Research/Policy/Practice Interface Programme and the Capacity Building and Leadership Programme and may support projects on issues that arise from such CCI activities.

 Eligibility guidelines for the CCI Collaborative Fund for Conservation

 The Collaborative Fund was set up to support innovative, collaborative conservation projects undertaken by CCI partners.

 Each Collaborative Fund application therefore requires at least three organisations/Departments from CCI to be actively working together on the project, including at least one University Department and one conservation organisation.
 All collaborating organisations/Departments will be expected to make a major and significant commitment to the project outcomes to demonstrate true collaboration.